 At about 2.6 miles, the Lincoln Woods Trail meets with the Black Pond Trail.
 Here you can hike another 0.8 miles until you come to the tranquil Black Pond.
 Surrounded by conifers, Black Pond is a great place to enjoy a snack and cool off in on those hot summer days.
 Another great option is the Franconia Falls Trail.
 Located about 0.2 miles from the Lincoln Woods Trail and Black Pond Trail junction, this 0.4-mile trail ends at the picturesque Franconia Falls.
 If you choose to hike all three trails, you’ll end up hiking approximately eight miles.

-Mt.
-Flume is commonly referred to as one of the “easier” 4,000-footers in the White Mountains.
 From the Lincoln Woods Trail, you’ll hike about 1.4 miles until you meet the Osseo Trail junction on the left.
-From the junction, you’ll hike another 4.1 miles where you’ll take the short Franconia Ridge Trail to the summit of Mt.
-Flume where you’ll be rewarded with incredible views.
+From the junction, you’ll hike another 4.1 miles where you’ll take a short portion of the Franconia Ridge Trail to the summit of Mt.
+Flume, where you’ll be rewarded with incredible views.
 The Osseo Trail is relatively flat before it turns steep with multiple switchbacks and a few wooden staircases.
 Roundtrip, you’ll cover roughly 11 miles.
 Remember to bring plenty of food and water and the 10 essentials for this challenging hike!

 Located in Woodstock, the Beaver Brook Trail is one of the most challenging sections of the Appalachian Trail.
 The trail runs along a set of unnamed cascades until you climb up to the summit of Mt.
 Moosilauke at 4,802 feet.
 From the top of Mt.
 Moosilauke, you have panoramic views of New Hampshire, Vermont, and even as far as New York.
 The trail to the first cascade is easy (one-mile roundtrip), but the trail quickly turns steep and difficult above that.
 It’s approximately two miles roundtrip to the upper cascades.
 Another great alternative to the Beaver Brook Trail is hiking Mt.
 Moosilauke from the Dartmouth Ravine Lodge off Rt.
 118. It’s a 7.5-mile roundtrip loop trail.